Learning Contextually-Adaptive Rewards via Calibrated Features: Experiments in Simulation

-\para{Environments.} We designed three robotic manipulation environments simulated with PyBullet \cite{coumans2016pybullet} featuring a Jaco robot in a tabletop setting (Fig.~\ref{fig:calib_feats}).
-Each environment was constructed to reflect everyday scenarios where human preferences may naturally adapt based on varying environmental conditions and object properties.
-Each environment contains three task-relevant features (described below and in App.
-B), which enable rich reward composition further complexified by contextual effects.
-The continuous state space for each environment is a 23-dimensional vector: 3D end-effector (EE) position and rotation matrix (9 values), 3D positions of three fixed objects (laptop, stove, and human), and two environment-specific contextual elements.
-For experimental evaluation and simulating human responses, we designate these two state elements as the ground truth contextual factors that influence feature saliency (but don't assume knowledge of the subset at training).
-The environments facilitate personal contextual relationships, such as the desire to carry heavier objects closer down to the table, or keep sharper objects farther from the human and pointed away.
+We designed three robotic manipulation environments simulated with PyBullet \cite{coumans2016pybullet} featuring a Jaco robot in a tabletop setting (Fig.~\ref{fig:calib_feats}).
+Environments were constructed to reflect everyday scenarios where desired behavior may adapt based on varying environmental conditions and object properties, such as the desire to carry heavier objects closer to the table and farther from electronics, or keep sharper objects farther from a human and pointed away.
+Preferred adaptations can be personal, reflecting individual differences in traits like caution or comfort.
+Each environment contains three task-relevant features, which enable rich reward composition further complexified by contextual effects.
+The continuous state for each environment is 23-dimensional: 3D end-effector (EE) position and rotation matrix (9 values), 3D positions of three fixed objects (laptop, stove, and human), and two environment-specific contextual elements.

-\textit{Weighted Block}.
-Robot carries a block with variable weight.
-Features are EE xy-planar stove distance and laptop distance, and EE height above table.
-Contextual elements are stove heat and block weight.

-\textit{Cup}.
-Robot carries a cup with variable fullness.
-Features are EE xy-planar stove distance and laptop distance, and EE cup angle.
-Contextual elements are stove heat and cup fullness.

-\textit{Utensil}.
-Robot carries a utensil with variable sharpness.
-Features are EE xy-planar stove distance and human distance, and utensil point at human.
-Contextual elements are stove heat and utensil sharpness.